 After meal prep, the team dined together, sharing and laughing together over what worked and what didn’t with their recipe experiments.

 “It was such a fun and unique work gathering,” said Chris Mayer, Tiger Pistol Project Manager, Solutions.
 “It really showed a lot of care on the part of our leadership to host this private cooking event complete with culinary tips and tricks we can use at home.
 Everyone had a great time and it was definitely a memorable event.”

 The Tiger Pistol shrimp, just 5 cm full grown, possesses a powerful advantage.
 By snapping its one extra large claw, it creates an underwater shockwave, complete with a sonic boom and ripple effect so strong it emits light and reaches a temperature comparable to the face of the sun, stunning the Tiger Pistol’s prey for easy capture.

 Just as simply (and effectively!), Tiger Pistol enables brands, resellers, and agencies to send shockwaves in their markets – spreading their reach, driving leads and foot traffic to their locations.
+Much like the loud noise from that tiny crustacean, Tiger Pistol has always helped those with smaller (or fractured) budgets make disproportionality loud sounds in the marketplace.
 We know it’s hard to navigate social advertising at scale, Tiger Pistol makes it as easy as a simple snap of a claw.